Floydlang/floyd/Notes/Floyd Motherboard tech design.markdown

 # INSIGHTS
 - Insight: synchronization points between systems (state or concurrent) always breaks composition.
 Move to top of product.
 ONE super-mediator per complete server-spanning solution.

+- Concept: State-less lambda.
+Takes time but is referential transparent.
+These can be callable from pure code.

 # CLOCK